oracle/oracle-database-operator/docs/ordsservices/examples/sidb_container.md

 * Automatically restart when the configuration changes: `forceRestart: true`
 * Automatically install/update ORDS on startup, if required: `autoUpgradeORDS: true`
-* Automatically install/update APEX on startup, if required: `autoUpgradeAPEX: true`
 * Use a basic connection string to connect to the database: `db.customURL: jdbc:oracle:thin:@//${CONN_STRING}`
 * The `passwordKey` has been ommitted from both `db.secret` and `db.adminUser.secret` as the password was stored in the default key (`password`)